-The International General Certificate in Occupational Health and Safety is suitable for managers, supervisors and staff based outside the UK from all types of organisations making day-to-day decisions at work that need a broad understanding of health and safety issues and be able to manage risks effectively.
-Over 70,000 people have achieved this qualification since it was introduced in 2004.

-The NEBOSH International General Certificate is also suitable for those embarking on a career in health and safety, providing a valuable foundation for further professional study (such as the NEBOSH International Diploma in Occupational Health and Safety).
+It is suitable for managers, supervisors and staff from all types of organisations making dayto-day decisions at work who need a broad understanding of health and safety issues and to be able to manage risks effectively.
+Many people take the NEBOSH National General Certificate as a first step in a career in health and safety.
+It provides a valuable overview, and is a sound basis for further professional study.